-Working as a certified Veterinary Technician in Oregon can be a satisfying and oregonrewarding career.
+Working as a certified Veterinary Technician in Oregon can be a satisfying and rewarding career.
 As a Veterinary Technician in Oregon you will have the opportunity to work with animals of all kinds including cats, dogs, ferrets, hamsters, guinea pigs; farm animals such as cows, pigs, sheep, llamas; ranch animals including horses and cattle; wildlife and exotic animals, among many others.
 Oregon has strict requirements for certification as a Veterinary Technician to ensure that all care of sick and/or injured animals are taken care of according to the highest national medical standards.

 Employment Prospects for Veterinary Technicians in Oregon